 The shoulder is a ball and socket joint.
-The humerus (upper arm bone), the tendons of the rotator cuff (supraspinatus, infraspinatus, subscapularis, and teres minor) which connect the humerus to the muscles that lift the arm, and associated bursa (friction-reducing membranes), move back and forth through a very tight archway of bone and ligament called the coracoacromial arch.
-When the arm is raised, the archway becomes compressed against the tendons and bursa.
-Repetitive use of the arm causes the tendons and bursa to become frayed resulting in inflammation.
+The upper arm bone, the tendons of the rotator cuff that connect the bone to the muscles that lift the arm, and associated bursa (friction-reducing membranes) move back and forth through a very tight archway of bone and ligament called the coracoacromial arch.

-Tendonitis occurs when a rotator cuff tendon becomes irritated, inflamed or partially torn.
-Symptoms of tendonitis and bursitis usually last for only a few days, but may recur or become chronic.
+Bursitis occurs when the bursa becomes inflamed and painful due to compression inside the coracoacromial arch.
+Shoulder tendonitis occurs when a rotator cuff tendon becomes irritated, inflamed or partially torn.
+Symptoms of tendonitis and bursitis usually last for only a few days but may recur or become chronic.